 This craft brewery is also vegan and kid friendly!
 They offer vegan drink choices as well as an outdoor area for kids or your pets to hang out.
 It can sometimes be hard to find a place to go with a big group that satisfies everyone needs.
 So, if you have any friends with dietary issues or can’t get a sitter, Other Half has made it their goal to be as inclusive as possible.

-Threes Brewing not only sells beer in over 150 bars in New York, but they also run a more non-traditional tap room in Gowanus, Brooklyn.
+Threes Brewing not only sells beer in over 150 bars in New York, but they also run a more non-traditional tap room near Brooklyn Heights.
 Threes tries to keep their calendar stock full of events, so there is something for everyone to enjoy.
 Threes is a great place to check out if you are trying to vacation without leaving NYC, with its beautiful, lit up outside patio area it almost feels like you’ve been transported somewhere tropical.

 If you’re wondering what to get to drink before you even get there, Threes offers everything from Are We There Yet–a Triple Dry Hopped Triple IPA – to Constant Disappointment–an Imperial IPA–.
 If you’re into something fruity, you could always try Eternal Return in the Apricot, Cherry or Raspberry varieties.
 Threes makes it easy to choose with their extensive selection.
 Whether you lean more towards a Pale Ale with Lemon Zest or a Dry-Hopper Pilsner, Threes has it all!